willfaught/willfaught.github.io/content/blog/2011-03-15-apple-tsunami-fallout-haven.md

 - tsunami
 - apple
 - japan
-title: Apple, tsunami fallout haven
+title: Apple, Tsunami Fallout Haven
 ---

 A moving account of a Japanese Apple store sheltering people made homeless by the tsunami and helping them contact loved ones via their wifi network and computers.